|Location(s):||PROVIDENCE, Rhode Island|

-On July 2, 1839, fifty-two Africans took over La Amistad, a slave ship embarking on a journey to bring valuables and salves to trade in the United States, killing the captain, cook, and three of the crew members.
+On July 2, 1839, fifty-two Africans took over La Amistad, a ship embarking from Havana on a journey to bring valuables and slaves to trade, killing the captain, cook, and three of the crew members.
 Two white passengers, Pedro Montes and Jose Rues, were kept alive in order to navigate the ship.
-The Africans that lead the revolt originally planned to steer the ship back to Africa, but Montes and Rues directed the ship toward the U.S. at night, hoping to run into another vessel or a port to escape their predicament.
+The Africans that lead the revolt originally planned to steer the ship to Africa, but Montes and Rues directed the ship toward the U.S. at night, hoping to run into another vessel or a port to escape their predicament.

 The conditions originally provided for the Africans by the slave-traders on the ship were intolerable.
 The legs and wrists of the men, women, and children were fastened together and the space between the decks where they were housed was so small that they were forced to remain in a crouching position for most of the journey.
 They were provided with rice to eat, and forced to eat so much that sometimes they vomited in order to make them feel even more uncomfortable over the course of their long journey.
 If they did not finish their ration of rice, they were whipped and beaten.
 They had little to drink and there was much suffering for the prisoners.